 The clustering coefficient gives a measure of the probability of connection between node i's neighbors.
-Let V_i be the set of neighbor nodes of node i, and μ a number of links between neighbors.
+Let V_i be the set of neighbor nodes of node i, and μ_i the number of links between nodes in V_i .
 Then, the clustering coefficient C_i for node i is defined as follows: